keyboardsage/sagedebs/README.md

 3. Execute ./sagerepo.sh (`sudo ./sagerepo.sh`)
 4. Now you can install apps contained in the repo (ex: `sudo apt-get install synergy`)
 5. Repeat the process periodically (weekly, monthly...whatever), since new debs get added

+# Known Issues
+If you have used the script previously, then running step 3 doesn't work as intended.
+The workaround for now is just to delete /opt/sagerepo directory recursively, then start from step 1.